-- i) a map of the site;
+- a map of the site;

-- ii) its name, location and extent;
+- ii) its name. location and extent:

-- the data resulting from application of the criteria specified in Annex III (Stage 1) to the Habitats Directive.
+- the data resulting from application of the criteria specified in Annex III (Stage 1) to the iii) Habitats Directive.

-In preparing this document, NRW and JNCC have taken into consideration the format established by the European Commission, under which the Member States are required to provide site information to the Commission when proposing candidate SACs.
-This format is set out in the 'Natura 2000 Standard data form' (prepared by the European Topic Centre for Biodiversity and Nature Conservation on behalf of the European Commission to collect standardised information on SACs throughout Europe).
+In preparing this document, NE, JNCC and NRW have taken into consideration the format established by the European Commission, under which the Member States are required to provide site information to the Commission when proposing candidate SACs.
+This format is set out in the 'Natura 2000 Standard data form^{'4} (prepared by the European Topic Centre for Biodiversity and Nature Conservation on behalf of the European Commission to collect standardised information on SACs throughout Europe).

-4 The Standard Data Form template is available here: http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32011D0484&from=EN
+4 The Standard Data Form template is available here; http://eur-lex.europa.eu/legalcontent/EN/TXT/PDF/?uri=CELEX:32011D0484&from=EN